View details on financial aid eligibility.

 Riggs School students are required to maintain a minimum cumulative GPA of 3.0 each semester determined from grades received in KGI courses.
 Failure to meet this standard will result in academic probation.
 Students on academic probation are given one semester to raise their cumulative GPA to 3.0.
 Failure to meet this requirement will result in dismissal from the Institute.
 If a student is dismissed at the end of spring semester, they may complete an internship at the Dean’s discretion, but not as a KGI student.
 International students should note that terms of their internship are subject to federal regulations and academic probation and dismissal may impact their immigration status; students in this situation must consult with the International Student Advisor.

-Students obtaining a GPA of 3.1 or below are in jeopardy of not progressing successfully through the program and are expected to work with faculty, teaching assistants, tutors, and student services staff to ensure they avail themselves of every opportunity to succeed.
-Finally, students with a 3.25 average or lower are unable to take over 18.0 credits.
+Students obtaining a GPA of 2.9 or below are in jeopardy of not progressing successfully through the program and are expected to work with faculty, teaching assistants, tutors, and student services staff to ensure they avail themselves of every opportunity to succeed.

 Students attending Keck Graduate Institute must complete their program within 150% of the timeframe allotted for their program.